ssatguru/BabylonJS-EditControl/README.md

 ```
 npm install babylonjs-editcontrol
 ```
+## USAGE

-This has been built as an UMD module which means you can load it as a CommonJS/NodeJS module, AMD module or as a global object loaded using the script tag.
+This has been built as an UMD module which means you can use it as a CommonJS/NodeJS module, AMD module or as a global object loaded using the script tag.

+Project "BabylonJS-EditControl-Samples" [https://github.com/ssatguru/BabylonJS-EditControl-Samples](https://github.com/ssatguru/BabylonJS-EditControl-Samples) has a collection of sample projects to show how to use this from TypeScript, NodeJs, AMD or plain vanilla JavaScript applications.

-Below is a quick summary of how you can load this as different module.
+Below is a quick summary of how you can use this as different module types.

 CommonJS/NodeJS Module
 ```